tamsanh/scala-cobol-interpreter/readme.md

         The final byte value.
 This must be equal to the sum of bytes for each possible branch.
         It will dictate how many bytes are read from the original file, per run through the schema.

+#### Columns
+Columns are the basic building block, and will be used throughout the schema.
+Repetition is allowed in Column Name space; data is not overwritten but appended to, and is all accessible by the Writer later on.

-#### Column Types
+##### Column Types
 These column types determine specifically how to parse the bytes, and minimal formatting.
 All the final values are represented as characters in an array.
 For example, the number 42 is represented as Array(34, 32), where 34 and 32 are the respective character codes for '4' and '2'

-##### Integer
+###### Integer
-Int type will strip off any prefixed 0s
+Int type will strip off any prefixed 0s, as well as prefix a '-' when appropriate

     Int: An integer type.
         It will consume however many bytes, and spit out a properly formatted integer

-##### Char
+###### Char
-The rawest form; does not transform the bytes
+The rawest form; does not transform the bytes.

     Char: The raw character type.
         Reads whatever bytes it encounters.
-This is the rawest form of parsing that's offered

-##### Comp3
+###### Comp3
 This will decompress the comp3 bytes and then represent it as an integer.

     Comp3: COBOL's compressed integer type.
             This will read the compressed bytes and decompress for later representation.

-##### Fill
+###### Fill
-Highly recommended that you use the Filler expression instead of manually specifying a Fill Column Type
+Highly recommended that you use the Filler expression instead of manually specifying a Fill Column Type.
+Data in this type will not be saved, only ignored and skipped over.

     Fill: The filler type.
-            Data in this type will not be saved, only ignored and skipped over.
-            Use the Filler type instead, which is more efficient with its ignoring.

 #### Switches/Cases
 Switches and Cases are the most complicated part of the parser grammar.
 For every row of bytes encountered, Switches will parse their designated data, and attempt match that value to one of the cases.
 It is important to note that the value matching is done by first parsing the switch value using whatever type it holds, and then parsing the value for each associated case using the Char type.